Michael Nicoll Yahgulanaas: Published works

-The original five–meter long mural that was published in 2009 as RED: A Haida manga is on a multi-year exhibit tour.
 Hachidori has sold over 100,000 copies in Japan, with a single-day record sale of 20,000 copies.
-Flight of the Hummingbird, first published in North America and now available in five languages, is also a bestseller and includes essays contributed by the Dalai Lama and Nobel Peace prize winner Wangari Maathai.
+Flight of the Hummingbird, first published in North America and now available in five languages, is also a bestseller and includes essays contributed by the Dalai Lama and Nobel Peace Prize winner Wangari Maathai.
 Declaration of Interdependence, written by Dr. David Suzuki, was illustrated by Yahgulanaas.